NijiDigital/gyro/lib/templates/decodable/README.md

 | Invocation example | `gyro -m <model> -t decodable …` |
 | Language | Swift 3 |

+This template generate code to be used with [Anviking's Decodable Swift library](https://github.com/Anviking/Decodable) (not to be confused with Swift 4's Decodable)

-This template generate `Decodable` extension for each object of your data model.
+It generates a `Decodable` extension for each object of your data model.

 # Generated Code